Found on Mallorca’s north coast, Can Picafort is roughly a 50-minute drive from Palma Airport in the south of the island, approximately 62km/38miles.

-The main beach at Can Picafort with the promenade partly behind it, is the large beach to the west of the marina.
-This beach, made up of fine light sand with shallow waters for wading, connects to the Playa de Muro beach.
+The main beach at Can Picafort with the promenade partly behind it is to the west of the marina.
+This beach, made up of fine light sand with shallow waters for wading, is large and connects to the Playa de Muro beach.

-There is a bridge over the canal but it is the main road bridge and you have to walk inland a few meters to get to it and then back along the other side of the canal to return to the beach.
+There is a bridge over the canal along the main road.
+You have to walk inland a few metres to get to it and then back along the other side of the canal to return to the beach.
 From there, Playa de Muro continues and joins with Alcudia beach.
-You can walk for another 5km/3miles to Alcudia Harbor.
+Here, you can walk for another 5km/3miles to Alcudia harbour.

-With the exception of the canal, it is possible to walk along the seashore from Can Picafort to Alcudia marina which would be approximately 10km/6miles of beach.
-For running the beach doesn’t slope too sharply but the sand is fine and soft and this would make it an energy sapping 10km, or 20km/12miles if you return.
-Still it could be a holiday challenge.
+With the exception of the canal, it is possible to walk along the seashore from Can Picafort to Alcudia marina, which is approximately 10km/6miles.
+For running, the beach doesn’t slope too sharply but the sand is fine and soft, which makes it an energy-sapping 10km – or 20km/12miles if you return.
+Still, it could be a holiday challenge!

-There is also a tourist train that takes passenger from one end of the resort to the other and even a bus service which goes to Alcudia, so there isn’t a necessity to run walk or wheel.
+There is also a tourist train that takes passengers from one end of the resort to the other and a bus service which goes to Alcudia, so there isn’t a necessity to run, walk or wheel.

-The resort is fairly quiet apart from a couple of night clubs, and most visitors are entertained in their hotel complexes of an evening.
+The resort is fairly quiet apart from a couple of nightclubs, and most visitors are entertained in their hotel complexes in the evening.

 They are open for individual or group bookings and have a snack bar and children’s playground.

 There are various boat trips on offer in Can Picafort.
-These start out from the marina in the center of town.
-To see what’s on offer head down to the waterfront of the marina where there are numerous displays with timetables and prices.
+These start out from the marina in the centre of town.
+To see what’s on offer, head down to the marina where there are numerous displays with timetables and prices.

-For those who would like to visit a waterpark whilst staying in Can Picafort, there is an option of nearby Alcudia.
+For those who would like to visit a waterpark whilst staying in Can Picafort, one is located in nearby Alcudia.
 You would have to travel 20 minutes to the Hidropark water park.
-The waterpark has a good selection of slides and pools including a pool with waves and a number of kids pools.
-It also has a mini golf area and a restaurant in the waterpark.
+The waterpark has a good selection of slides and pools including a pool with waves and a number of children’s pools.
+It also has a mini-golf area and a restaurant.

 Can Picafort is very close to the S’Albufera Natural Park.
-This is a bird-rich wetland and has a visitor reception area with a permanent exhibition and lots of observation boards and hides.
+This is a bird-rich wetland, which has a visitor reception area with a permanent exhibition and lots of observation boards and hides.

-You will need a visitor permit to enter and this can be obtained free from the reception center, open 9-4pm.
+You will need a visitor permit to enter and this can be obtained free from the reception centre, open 9-4 pm.